Wells Gray Education and Research Centre TRU Faculty of Science

 Schoolhouse Property at 5384 Clearwater Valley Rd.

-Main Facility at 5364 Clearwater Valley Rd.
+Main facility at 5364 Clearwater Valley Rd.

-The main facility is a modern, comfortable facility with a full commercial kitchen, double ovens, a full sized fridge and freezer.
-There are 3 toilets, 2 showers, as well as a separate accessible bathroom with large shower.
-The main facility has 6 rooms that sleep 3 people each, plus a large common area that could be used as a classroom, dining hall or lounge space.
+The main facility is a modern, comfortable facility with a full commercial kitchen, double ovens, a full-sized fridge and freezer.
+There are three toilets, two showers and a separate accessible bathroom with a large shower.
+The main facility has six rooms that sleep three people each, plus a large common area that could be used as a classroom, dining hall or lounge space.
+Out the back door is a partially covered deck with a fire pit and extensive lawns for activities.

 Trail network